paulmillr/noble-curves/README.md

 ### abstract/modular: Modular arithmetics utilities

-The module also contains useful `hashToPrivateScalar` method which allows to create scalars (e.g. private keys) with the modulo bias being neglible.
-It follows FIPS 186 B.4.1.
-Requires at least 40 bytes of input for 32-byte private key.

 ```ts
 import * as mod from '@noble/curves/abstract/modular';
 const fp = mod.Field(2n ** 255n - 19n); // Finite field over 2^255-19